D0ge42/D0ge42/README.md

 # 💫 About Me:
-🔭 I’m currently working for @TXT E-tech<br>🌱 I’m currently learning C, C++ and QT for embedded software and systems.<br>⚡ Passionate about cybersecurity and low level programming
+🔭 I’m currently working for <a href="https://www.txtgroup.com" target="_blank">@TXT E-tech</a>
+🌱 I’m currently learning C, C++ and QT for embedded software and systems.<br>⚡ Passionate about cybersecurity and low level programming

 ## 🌐 Socials: